Destination XYZ

-Destination XYZ is Callalily's debut mainstream album released on July 17, 2006 by Musiko Records & Sony BMG Music Entertainment (Philippines), Inc..
+Destination XYZ is the debut studio album released on July 17, 2006 by Callalily (now named Lily) through Musiko Records & Sony BMG Music Entertainment (Philippines), Inc..
 It contains the singles "Stars", "Take My Hand", the breakthrough single "Magbalik", "Pasan","Sanctuary" and the radio single "Dream".

 The album officially marked their success as OPM artists and gained applause in the Philippine music industry, forming a huge fanbase called 'Callalistas'.
 The album itself contains 12 tracks, and the singles off of the album proved a success.

+"Magbalik" is considered the most popular song by Callalily.
+Its enduring popularity can be attributed to its iconic guitar intro.
+The monumental guitar riff has also become a fundamental guitar exercise in the key of E major across music instructional schools in the country.